How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 • Proper drying afterward

-Between baths, cleaning and deodorizing wipes are a gentle way to remove dirt or allergens without stripping natural oils.
-They work especially well for:
+Between baths, pet cleaning wipes are a gentle way to remove dirt or allergens without stripping natural oils, ideal for paws, face, belly, and folds.

 2.3 Grooming Helps Detect Problems Early